Trophy Case

 Matching Event Prizes to Your Event Goals

-Similar to the advice we give in our 3-part guide to office scavenger hunts, we recommend you choose prizes to award based on your overall event objectives.
+Similar to the advice we give in our 3-part guide to office scavenger hunts, we recommend you choose prizes that align with your overall event objectives.

 Goal: Attracting Participants

-For a public engagement event where your goal is simply to attract as many participants as possible, a prize with a direct economic incentive, such as a gift certificate to a popular retailer or a high-value cash prize, can work in your favor to attract the broadest group of people.
+For a public engagement event where your goal is to attract as many participants as possible, a prize with a direct economic incentive, such as a gift certificate to a popular retailer or a high-value cash prize, can help you attract the broadest possible audience.

 Goal: Participant Interaction

-For team-building, icebreaker, or other friendly competitions where your goal is to drive interactions amongst participants, setting up social incentives in your prizes can be just the ticket.
-Awarding prizes such as large quantities of food and drinks will encourage the winner(s) to immediately share them with other participants, creating positive feelings and further strengthening social bonds.
-Look no further than fantasy sports leagues for further inspiration for friendly competitive social incentives, such as the losers having to wear the other team’s jersey for a day, or the winners being memorialized on a makeshift trophy or plaque.
+For team-building, icebreakers, or other friendly competitions where your goal is to drive interactions amongst participants, setting up social incentives in your prizes can be just the ticket.
+Awarding prizes, such as large quantities of food and drinks, will encourage the winner(s) to immediately share them with other participants, fostering positive feelings and further strengthening social bonds.
+Look no further than fantasy sports leagues for further inspiration for friendly, competitive social incentives, such as the losers having to wear the other team's jersey for a day, or the winners being memorialized on a makeshift trophy or plaque.

 Goal: Fundraising